mishael-o/Dapper.SimpleSqlBuilder/README.md

 ORDER BY Name ASC
 ```

 You can also use it with conditional statements.
 The `Append` methods all have conditional overloads.
+This is useful when you want to append a statement only if a condition is met.

 ```c#
 var builder = SimpleBuilder.Create()